Supreme Court restricts deportations of immigrant felons

 The ruling, written by liberal Justice Elena Kagan, was decried by the administration, which had defended the provision.

-Federal authorities had ordered Dimaya deported after he was convicted in two California home burglaries in 2007 and 2009.
-Neither burglary involved violence.
+Federal authorities had ordered Dimaya deported after he was convicted in two California home burglaries, in 2007 and 2009, though neither crime involved violence.

-Kagan said ambiguity surrounding the crimes of violence provision created confusion in lower courts.
+Kagan said the disputed provision's ambiguity created confusion in lower courts.
 "Does car burglary qualify as a violent felony?"
 Kagan wrote.
-"Some courts say yes, another says no." Kagan mentioned other examples including evading arrest and trespassing in which courts have also been divided.
+"Some courts say yes, another says no." Kagan mentioned other examples including rape, evading arrest and trespassing in which courts have also been divided.

-The court's ruling will not affect a number of serious crimes, including murder, rape, counterfeiting or terrorism offenses, which are specifically listed in the law as grounds for deportation, several immigration attorneys said.
-That could limit its impact, though the government does not provide data on which crimes trigger the most deportations.

-Immigration attorneys are uncertain how many pending deportations will be affected by the ruling, but "it's certainly not a tidal wave," said Kathy Brady, a senior staff attorney at the Immigrant Legal Resource Center.

 Gorsuch, in a concurring opinion, wrote that the American colonies in the 18th century cited vague English law like the crime of treason as among the reasons for the American revolution.